dvd101x/web-thermodynamics/README.md

 #    and relative humidity at STP
 enthalpyDry = HAprops('H', {T:298.15 K, P:101325 Pa, R:0.5})

-# Create an empty array with empty objects
+# Create an array with empty objects
 cycle = [{},{}];

 # Temperature of saturated air at the previous enthalpy